 - Help members understand the political process and how election reforms can either increase or becoming barriers to voters participating fully in our democracy, as well as supporting our members own voices and power.

-- Identify opportunities for WDN to participate in, and invest in, organizations and activities that strengthen our progressive political infrastructure, including supporting election integrity work.
+- Identify opportunities for WDN to participate in, and invest in, organizations and activities that help build a real democracy and ensure free and fair elections.

-We expose the WDN membership to strategic individuals, organizations, and networks that comprise the building blocks necessary to achieve our progressive agenda.
+We help connect the WDN membership with strategic individuals, organizations, and networks that comprise the building blocks necessary to achieve our progressive agenda.